COS301-SE-2020/FABI/README.md

 ### Steven Jordaan

 I am currently studying BSc Information and Knowledge Systems with my elective group dipping into software developement.
-I have many interests in the IT field such as Interaction Design, Web Developement, App Developement, Alogorithms, Theoretical Computer Science etc. but I am not only interested in IT, I also find many other fields such as Biology, Engineering, and even Psychology to be fascinating.
+I have many interests in the IT field such as Interaction Design, Web Developement, App Developement, Algorithms, Theoretical Computer Science etc. but I am not only interested in IT, I also find many other fields such as Biology, Engineering, and even Psychology to be fascinating.

 ### Bradley Mapstone